 Alt innhold i tidsskriftet har åpen tilgang (open access).
 Tidsskriftet publiserer vitenskapelige artikler etter fagfellevurdering.

 Tidsskriftet er godkjent på nivå 1 i Register over vitenskapelige publiseringskanaler.

 Ornis Norvegica is a peer-reviewed, online and open access journal publishing papers in all fields of ornithology.
 Both subscription and publishing are free of charge.

 Former Cinclus (Vol. 1, 1978) and Fauna Norv. ser.
 C., Cinclus (Vol. 2-21, 1979-1999)

-Praxeology – A critical reflexive view on social practiceis an open-access, online peer reviewed journal in the intersection between health research, educational research, the social sciences and the humanities.
+Praxeology – A critical reflexive view on social practiceis an open access, online peer reviewed journal in the intersection between health research, educational research, the social sciences and the humanities.
 The journal publishes peer reviewed articles and essays, in addition to book essays, book reviews, and op-ed pieces.

 The title Praxeologyand the subtitle critical reflexive view refer to Pierre Bourdieu and a research tradition that has been developed in the Scandinavian countries, based on his theories and methods.